-The AHRQ Patient Safety Network is a national Web-based resource featuring the latest news and essential resources on patient safety.
-Supported by an extensive system for organizing the site's patient safety information into categories and subcategories (i.e., a patient safety taxonomy) and robust Web architecture, AHRQ PSNet provides powerful searching and browsing capability, as well as the ability for diverse users to customize the site around their interests (My PSNet).
-As of September 2015, AHRQ PSNet also hosts all previous AHRQ WebM&M (Morbidity and Mortality Rounds on the Web) content, including Cases and Commentaries as well as Perspectives on Safety.
-We have combined the two sites to streamline the user experience, since all content relates to patient safety.
+AHRQ's Patient Safety Network is a national Web-based resource featuring the latest news and essential resources on patient safety.
+Supported by an extensive system for organizing the site's patient safety information into categories and subcategories (i.e., a patient safety taxonomy) and robust Web architecture, AHRQ’s PSNet provides powerful searching and browsing capability, as well as the ability for diverse users to customize the site around their interests (My PSNet).
+AHRQ's PSNet also includes WebM&M (Morbidity and Mortality Rounds on the Web) content, including Cases and Commentaries as well as Perspectives on Safety.
+Go to https://psnet.ahrq.gov.

-The site provides up-to-the-minute explanation of current patient safety findings and discussion of how they may be implemented.
+The site provides up-to-the-minute explanation of current patient safety practices and findings as well as discussion of how they may be implemented.
 It also provides resources for self-education for persons new to patient safety concepts.

-NOTE: Permission to reprint material that AHRQ PSNet links to on non-AHRQ sites may require contacting the copyright holder—the author or original publisher, such as a scientific journal.
-However, permission to reuse material appearing on the AHRQ PSNet site may be obtained for educational or clinical use by contacting email@example.com.
+NOTE: Permission to reprint material that AHRQ's PSNet links to on non-AHRQ sites may require contacting the copyright holder—the author or original publisher, such as a scientific journal.
+However, permission to reuse material appearing on AHRQ's PSNet site may be obtained for educational or clinical use by contacting email@example.com.

-Depending on the depth of detail desired, the reports and other documents on AHRQ PSNet may be useful to researchers, clinicians, consumers, and policymakers.
+Depending on the depth of detail desired, the reports and other documents on AHRQ's PSNet may be useful to patients, educators, researchers, clinicians, consumers, and policymakers.

 Settings of Care

-AHRQ PSNet looks at new research and recommendations involving all settings of care (ambulatory or outpatient care, acute care hospitalization, rehabilitation, and long-term care).
+AHRQ's PSNet includes research and recommendations involving all settings of care (ambulatory or outpatient care, acute care hospitalization, rehabilitation, and long-term care).